OSGeo/gdal/gdal/doc/source/development/rfc/rfc52_strict_sql_quoting.rst

 will not accept it.
-I'd be rather inclined to follow PostgreSQL stricter approach to keep things simple and understandable: "string literals should be single-quoted, and identifiers (column/table names) unquoted or surrounded by double-quote charachter"
+I'd be rather inclined to follow PostgreSQL stricter approach to keep things simple and understandable: "string literals should be single-quoted, and identifiers (column/table names) unquoted or surrounded by double-quote character"

 Testing
 -------